15 Tips to Keep the Men You Love Happy

 - Meet and spend time with his buddies.
 You can tell a lot about where a man is headed by the company that he keeps.
 If his friends are not positive role models or the type to uplift him, then gently and appropriately encourage him to meet some new people.
 Find ways to introduce him to, and have him spend time with, other men who will stretch him, mentor him and raise him up.

 - Leave him handwritten notes in his sock drawer, inside his laptop or in his suit coat pocket.
-Little gestures that remind him how you really feel can make all the difference.
+Little gestures that remind him how you feel can make all the difference.

 - Know when to back off.
-Resist the temptation to always give him your two cents.
+Resist the temptation to always give him your two-cents.
 Put your feelings aside and use your incredible gift of women’s intuition to objectively assess the situation.
-Honestly, sometimes the best thing is to just say nothing.
+Honestly, sometimes the best thing is just to say nothing.

 - Acknowledge and celebrate his accomplishments, both big and small.